Writing in Third Person Omniscient vs Third Person Limited

 When is it best to use third person omniscient?

-In recent decades, third person omniscient point of view (POV) has somewhat gone out of fashion.
+In recent decades, third-person omniscient has somewhat gone out of fashion.
 Readers are looking for more emotional connectivity with the books they read, and the wide scope of omniscient narration isn’t entirely conducive to that.
-The best example of third person omniscient narration in modern literature is Hilary Mantel’s “Thomas Cromwell” series, including Wolf Hall and Bringing Up the Bodies.
-It’s worth noting that historical texts — both fiction and non — seem to benefit most from third person omniscient narration.
+The best example in modern literature is Hilary Mantel’s “Thomas Cromwell” series, including Wolf Hall and Bringing Up the Bodies.
+It’s worth noting that historical texts — both fiction and nonfiction — seem to benefit most from third person omniscient narration.

 Certain techniques and devices are easier to employ with an omniscient narrator.
 Here are three of them:

-Writing in third person omniscient allows the author to create a persona of sorts, who sits outside the world of the story.
+Writing with an omniscient narrator allows the author to create a persona of sorts, who sits outside the world of the story.
 These narrators aren’t technically characters, but their narration will be distinctive from the voices of characters inside the story.

 Terry Pratchett and Douglas Adams both wrote using omniscient narrators.
 The tone they adopted in the Discworld and Hitchhiker’s Guide novels could be likened to that of a historian, relating details of their worlds using narrative asides.
 Pratchett’s narrator even uses footnotes like you would see in a non-fiction book, often to sneak in extra jokes.